suprafrontal/hemato.ai.docs/source/index.html.md

 Upload the sample by calling the PBS upload API as many times as needed.

 ### HTTP Request
-Make a `POST` call to the `/pbs/YOUR_NEW_PBS_ID/files` endpoint.
+Make a `POST` call to the `/pbs/YOUR_NEW_PBS_ID/files?file_name=some_file_name.jpg` endpoint.
 Here `YOUR_NEW_PBS_ID` is the id you obtained from step 1 (`results.pbs_id` in the response structure returned).

+This api accepts an optional "file_name" and stors this along side the file.
+This can be later used for audit purposes.

 This is an idempotent call.
 It means you can send the same file multiple times and it will only be counted as one file.
+Once submitted however, you cannot update the same file or change it or its metadata.
+You can only add more  files to the same PBS study.

 The file type is determined by the `Content-Type` header of your request.
-So when sending a requet to upload a jpg file for example, your request needs to have a header `Content-Type:image/jpeg`.
+So when sending a request to upload a jpg file for example, your request needs to have a header `Content-Type:image/jpeg`.
 This endpoint accepts:

 File Type | Request Content-Type Header